fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

 **Desktop**

- It is the container which contains various applications on different desktops.
+ It is a container which contains various applications on different desktops.